CelestialNV/AstroQuiz/README.md

 A simple quiz game you can play at any given moment with themed question randomly picked.
 Why the name Astroquiz ?
-Well, it's because my collaborator for this project wanted to be an astronaut, so why not i guess! the is coded in 100% java.
+Well, it's because my collaborator for this project wanted to be an astronaut, so why not i guess! the project is coded in 100% java.